-- UK home office personal licence for conducting rodent experiments. - Experience with preclinical MRI. - Experience in neuropharmacology and various routes of drug administration in small rodents; - Experience of working with viral vectors; - Have skills in electrical engineering, computer programming or computational neuroscience: - Experience with biochemistry/molecular biology techniques, including quantitative rtPCR, western blotting - Experience breeding and maintaining transgenic lines. - Experience in conducting behavioural studies in rodents. - Experience with transcriptomics - Experience with histology/immunohistochemistry - Experience working co-operatively, such as sharing laboratory and research resources.
+- UK home office personal licence for conducting rodent experiments. - Experience with preclinical MRI. - Experience in neuropharmacology and various routes of drug administration in small rodents; - Experience in circadian biology experiments/interventions; - Experience of working with viral vectors; - Have skills in electrical engineering, computer programming or computational neuroscience; - Experience with biochemistry/molecular biology techniques, including quantitative rtPCR, western blotting - Experience breeding and maintaining transgenic lines. - Experience in conducting behavioural studies in rodents. - Intubation and/or small surgeries in rodents. - Experience with using behaviour rigs and/or recording rooms, including operant boxes and associated software. - Experience with electrophysiology and/or optogenetics - Experience working co-operatively, such as sharing laboratory and research resources.

+Pre-employment screening

-Pre-employment screening Standard checks
+Standard checks